 Don’t get me wrong, it’s a nice, happy story, it just has one or two serious moments, which I like about it.
 A game that thinks it’s a joke becomes exactly that, ending up being “something to play when there are no other options”, and this is certainly not one of those games.

 Now, we do need to discuss the pricing at some point, and what better timing that right here, when I start to run out of ideas for things to write about (yeah, honesty, I know right?).
-So the game itself is available on Playstation 4, Xbox One and PC for £9.99 as a pre-order, due to release on 13/12/2016.
+So the game itself is already available on the Playstation 4, Xbox One and PC for £9.99 and now the Switch.
 For a tenner, this is a good game, the hard work put into it by the developers and animators is deserving of ten pounds.
 But the game is a bit on the short side, with a play time of 1 – 2 hours.

 This is a game that can be replayed by kids quite well, so it may be a great buy if this seems like something that someone in your house might enjoy, whether it’s a kid or a grown up.
 Now, the game hasn’t yet released, so it’s entirely possible that the game may release other chapters in the future.
 Some of the narration is in the past tense, which makes it feel like a story is being read, so this theory could be right, but at the end of the day we just don’t know yet.
 If other chapters are released, or if this game appears on a sale in the future, it’s definitely worth it.
 It’s a really good story, in a well made game that has brought a lot of hard work to fruition.